Everything You Need to Know About 5G Security

 The development of 5G cellular communications requires an awareness of new opportunities, security threats, and trusted methods that must be considered when designing and planning the future security of the 5G network.

 Businesses that demand a high level of security for national interests, economic development and growth often go for an expensive 5G private network.
 The 5G private network controls network hardware and software settings, giving organizations extensive security benefits to avoid vulnerabilities.
 Moreover, the remote network does not require backward compatibility with older network standards like 2G, 3G, and 4G.
+As more and more businesses are now choosing the expensive but private 5G connection.
+As it offers the best security for their public safety, competition in the market, or national security interests.
+An enterprise has full authority over the equipment and software configuration of the connection with a completely private 5G network.
+In addition to total governance, a private 5G connection avoids many of the flaws highlighted in the risks section since it is not needed to support earlier standards.

 Network slicing is one of the 5G features in all mobile networks and services that share the same infrastructure but are isolated and separated from each other.
 Network slicing allows the networks to create virtual boundaries for a specific customer or set of devices.
 Only authorized devices can be connected to the network, limiting attacks' chances.
+The sliced network only accepts connections from approved devices, greatly restricting this attack vector.

 Take your mobile security services to the next level by installing Efani's 5G node from your home and office.
 The Efani 5G node is a private cellular tower that you can install from your office and home.
 This 5G node uses your home or work network and offers the best cellular distribution with 5G QoS security, traffic priority and more.